-Within a decade, the dominant industry has transformed itself from a processing industry into a service industry, which processes only paper to constitute files.
+Within a decade, the dominant industry has transformed itself from a processing industry into a service industry which processes only paper to constitute files.
+The production, (and the industry makes no secret of it), is partially or totally delocalised.
 It has been reduced to the role of a " trader " that trades products that are custom manufactured by producers in India or China.
 These producers have no chance of direct access to finished products under marketing authorisation (MA) and to profitable markets.
-Henceforth, and with the added effects of international agreements signed by those governments, INDEPENDENT Indian and Chinese generics producers have become an endangered species.